-7,800 Bq/litre in 3H, 5 Bq/litre in 90Sr, 20 Bq/litre in 60Co, 6 Bq/litre in 131I, 10 Bq/litre in 137Cs, 1 Bq/litre in ^{226,228}Ra, 0.1 Bq/litre in 232Th, 4 Bq/litre in ^{234,238}U, 0.3 Bq/litre in239Pu, etc.
+7,800 Bq/litre in H, 5 Bq/litre in Sr, 20 Bq/litre in Co, 6 Bq/litre in I, 10 Bq/litre in Cs, 1 Bq/litre in Ra, 0.1 Bq/litre in Th, 4 Bq/litre in U, 0.3 Bq/litre inPu, etc.

 Since November 1998, the European Commission issued Council directive 98/83/EC of 3 November 1998 on the quality of water intended for human consumption.
 This directive deals with the microbiological, chemical and radioactive aspects.
-As far as the last point is concerned, the technical annexes specifying the analyses to be carried out as well as the directive's modalities of application are still in the process of being finalised.
+As far as the last point is concerned, the technical annexes specifying the analyses to be carried out as well as the directive's modalities of application were never finalised.

-On the other hand, the directive specifies two parametric values to be complied with: 100 Bq/litre in tritium (3H) and an annual total indicative dose - TID of 0.1 mSv (in its calculation, this dose does not take account of the contribution of tritium 3H, potassium 40K, radon 222Rn or daughter nuclides lead 210Pb and polonium 210Po, most important from a radiological point of view).
+On the other hand, the directive specifies two parametric values to be complied with: 100 Bq/litre in tritium (H) and an annual total indicative dose - TID of 0.1 mSv (in its calculation, this dose does not take account of the contribution of tritium H, potassium K, radon Rn or daughter nuclides lead Pb and polonium Po, most important from a radiological point of view).
 The dose is calculated on the basis of an annual ingestion of 730 litres of water for adults or children over the age of 10.

 October 22nd, 2013, the European Commission has published under the EURATOM Treaty the Council 2013/51/EURATOM Directive: laying down requirements for the protection of the health of the public with regard to radioactive substances in water intended for human consumption.
-This directive reflects the technical annexes were developed to be integrated into the Directive 98/83/EC.
+This directive reflects accurately the principles of the technical annexes which have to be integrated into the Directive 98/83/EC.

-It contains the previous $100 Bq/litre Radon (^{222}Rn)$. two parametric values and third added: а was
+It contains the previous $100 Bq/litre Radon (^{222}Rn)$ . two parametric values and third added: а was